Installation view at The artists Residence Herzliya 2016

-Camp Perm 36 was originally known as ITK-6, which stood for: “collective labor colony number 6”.
-It functioned as a Soviet labor camp (Gulag), constructed during Stalin’s regime in 1946.
-The camp is located 120 kilometers from its closest village Kuchino in the Ural district.
-It was closed in 1987 and reopened in a form of a museum in 1994 by Memorial Society .
+Camp Perm 36 was originally known as ITK-6, which stood for “collective labour colony number 6”.
+It functioned as a Soviet labour camp (Gulag), constructed during Stalin’s regime in 1946.
+The camp is located 120 kilometres from its closest village Kuchino in the Ural district.
+It was closed in 1987 and reopened in the form of a museum in 1994 by Memorial Society.
 Today it continues to function as a museum.
 Camp Perm 36 can be examined as geological site – divided into 3 main layers – the 3 different periods of its existence:

 Museum Perm 36 – the Early Years

 After the closure of the camp in 1988, most political prisoners received a pardoning from the state and were no longer officially defined as ‘enemies of the state’.
 In December 1988 Aleksandr Kalikh, current board member of the International Memorial Society, interviewed Perm’s regional public prosecutor.
 The interview mainly dealt with the issue of the rehabilitation process of the Stalinist repression victims within Perm region.
 At the end of the interview, readers were urged to write the newspaper (Zvezda newspaper) and tell their personal stories.
 To his surprise, Kalikh received thousands of letters and six days later, Perm’s Memorial Society was formed.